evr9-aber/evr9-aber.github.io/_posts/2025-02-11-first-draft.md

 #### Success!

-These discoveries worked great and created a Scratch file with the image from webcam directly added as new sprite.
+These discoveries worked great and created a Scratch file with the image from webcam directly added as new sprite.<br/>
+First draft of project has been created.
+It goes from taking a picture from a video on webcam then importing it into a Sprite project.
+It is crude and not good format.
+Still needs image processing and background subtraction required for project specs.
 Will show off in group meeting.